zhangxijing97/INFO7375_NeuralNetworks_AI/README.md

 ### History of the Perceptron

 The **Perceptron**, developed by Frank Rosenblatt in 1958, built upon the earlier **McCulloch-Pitts (MCP) model**.
 While the MCP model performed fixed logical operations using static weights, the Perceptron introduced **learning** by adjusting weights based on input data.
 This made the Perceptron more flexible and capable of solving linearly separable problems, making it a significant advancement in neural network development.

+#### XOR and Perceptron Limitation

+The **XOR function** is not linearly separable, meaning no single straight line can separate its outputs.
+A single-layer Perceptron cannot solve the XOR problem because it can only create linear decision boundaries.
+Solving XOR requires **multiple layers** or non-linear models.

 ## Chapter 3: Supervised Training and Logistic Regression